Dancing with the Stars (American TV series) season 12: Scoring chart

-Highest and lowest scoring performances

-The highest and lowest performances in each dance according to the judges' 30-point scale are as follows.

-Couples' highest and lowest scoring dances

-Scores are based upon a potential 30-point maximum.

 Weekly scores

 Individual judges' scores in the charts below (given in parentheses) are listed in this order from left to right: Carrie Ann Inaba, Len Goodman, Bruno Tonioli.

 Week 1: First Dances

 The couples danced either the cha-cha-cha or foxtrot.
 Couples are listed in the order they performed.

 Week 2: First Elimination

 The couples danced either the jive or quickstep.
 Couples are listed in the order they performed.

 Week 3: Personal Story Week

 The couples performed one unlearned dance.
-The rumba, samba, waltz, and paso doble were introduced.
 Couples are listed in the order they performed.

 Week 4: Classical Week

 The couples performed one unlearned dance.
-The Viennese waltz was introduced.
 Couples are listed in the order they performed.

 Week 5: American Week

 The couples performed one unlearned dance.
 Couples are listed in the order they performed.

 Week 6: Guilty Pleasure Week

 The couples performed one unlearned dance.
 Couples are listed in the order they performed.

 Week 7: Ballroom Greats Week

 Individual judges scores in the chart below (given in parentheses) are listed in this order from left to right: Donnie Burns, Carrie Ann Inaba, Len Goodman, Bruno Tonioli.

 The six couples were divided into two teams to perform a cha-cha-cha team dance, and each couple also performed one unlearned dance.
 Couples are listed in the order they performed.